 - Cold pizza, apple slices, cut up celery and carrots, Motts Healthy Harvest applesauce

-- Yogurt (try Trader Joes, Chobani, Yoplait Simplait, Dannon—just no yogurt with added cookies or fake colors), cut up fruit, sliced carrot coins, crackers
+- Yogurt (try Trader Joes, Chobani, Yoplait Simplait, Dannon, or even learn how to make yogurt yourself so you can know exactly what goes in it—just no yogurt with added cookies or fake colors), cut up fruit, sliced carrot coins, crackers

 - Yogurt tube (like Chobani Champions)—freeze them and put them in lunchbox that morning, with sliced fruit, deli-sliced turkey, pita bread, SunChips (3 grams fiber per serving!)

 - Cold bow-tie pasta salad, watermelon cubes, cucumber slices, homemade oatmeal cookie

 - Turkey sandwich or wrap, orange, fig cookies, sugar snap peas

 - Whole wheat or plain mini bagel w/ cream cheese, raisins, string cheese, snap peas

 - Silk Soymilk or Choc milk, melon cubes, turkey slices, carrots with hummus or ranch dip, Pirate’s Booty

 Get the small hot thermos from a Target-type store.
 In am when preparing lunch, heat water in Pyrex cup for 2 minutes.
 Pour water into thermos, cover with cap and let stand a few minutes.
 Then remove cap, pour water out, put hot food in and re-cap.
 Put in items like: